kousarraza/CALCULATOR/README.md

-# Streamlit Basic Calculator
+# Basic Calculator with Streamlit

-Welcome to the **Streamlit Basic Calculator** project!
+Welcome to the **Basic Calculator with Streamlit** project!
 This application allows users to perform basic arithmetic operations through a simple and interactive web interface built using the Streamlit framework.

-# Basic Calculator with Streamlit
 ## 📜 Description:
 This repository contains a simple calculator built using Python and Streamlit.The calculator performs basic arithmetic operations: addition, subtraction, multiplication, and division.